opdavies/oliverdavies.uk/source/_pages/welcome.md

 Every email is sent from my personal email address, so if you have a question about any email, press reply, send it to me, and I'll personally respond.

-In the meantime, why not [go to the archive](/archive) and read some of my previous daily emails?
+In the meantime, why not [go to the archive](/archive) and read some of my previous dailies?

 Found this page by accident?
 [Consider joining the list](/daily).
 {% endblock %}